 An interesting side effect was initially uncontrolled rotation of the 6th axis of a robot.
 As a result, we created two types of letters.
 The first one is perfect, made in regard to the principles of traditional calligraphy - including a still set of the nib during the entire movement.
 The second one is a different, 'robotic calligraphy' that includes a movement impossible for a man - a precise 360 degrees rotation of the tool when writing.

 As the project was presented live during several events it was scaled for a smaller robot.

 Team: Barbara Drozdek, Sara Bos, Taras Pastushchuk

 An attempt to create a banana skin based bio-composite material.
-The aim is to create a new material made form organic waste (some say that banana skins shouldn't be composted as it contains pesticides).
+The aim is to create a new material made form organic waste (some say that banana skins shouldn’t be composted as they contain pesticides).
 Banana skin is composed of varied kinds of fibres that could be valuable for the material structure.

 Team: Ola Lukaszewska